 - Attendance at three mandatory parent meetings each year

-- Supporting School fundraising activities through planning and participation
+- Supporting school fundraising and awareness activities through committee planning and participation

-- Joining periodic work days to keep equipment and facilities in repair or rake leaves
+- Joining periodic work days to help maintain equipment, facilities, and grounds

 Quotes from Our Families